- Validate sample CI/CD configuration

 CI Lint API

-Checks if CI/CD YAML configuration is valid.
-This endpoint has namespace specific context.
+Checks if a sample CI/CD YAML configuration is valid.
+This endpoint validates the CI/CD configuration in the context of the project, including:

 POST /projects/:id/ci/lint